 Carla’s role as creative lead for research robots allows her to maintain an independent practice where she is often called upon as a consultant to provide client insight by describing and illustrating future visions.
 She was industrial designer for the iconic humanoid robots, Simon and Curi, and the creator of interactive sound project Repercussion.org.

 Prior to Smart Design, Carla was a Senior Design Technologist at frog design, Creative Director at Planetii, and Designer at Karim Rashid’s studio.
 Early in her career, she led a product design research lab within the Good Housekeeping Research Institute (GHRI), where she published a series of product review articles and presented her work on national television programs.
 She was at GHRI for five years before leaving to pursue her MFA.

 Carla holds an MFA in 3D Design from the Cranbrook Academy of Art and a Bachelor’s degree in Mechanical Engineering from The Cooper Union.
 From 2002 to 2007 she was Professor of Interactive Design at the Savannah College of Art and Design, where she co-wrote the institution’s first Interactive Design program, and developed Physical Computing courses.
 From 2007 to 2008 she was Visiting Assistant Professor of Industrial Design at the Georgia Institute of Technology.
 In 2013, Carla launched some of the world’s first “Smart Objects” courses as part of University of Pennsylvania’s Integrated Product Design Program, as well as the newly founded Products of Design and Interaction Design programs at the School of Visual Arts in New York.
 She currently teaches courses about product interaction design and smart objects at Parsons the New School and has written for several publications including the New York Times, The Atlantic, Fast Company’s Co.
 Design, Interactions, and Core77.
 Carla is a frequent speaker and panelist at industry events and workshops around the world, including for TEDYouth, TEDx, MakerCon, museums, online series and design conferences.

-She is the author of the forthcoming 101 Things I Learned in Product Design School with Crown Penguin and coauthor of a book on smart object design to be published by Harvard Business Review Press and currently cohosts the Robopsych Podcast, a biweekly discussion around design and the psychological impact of human-robot interaction.
+She is a coauthor of the coauthor of a forthcoming book on smart object design to be published by Harvard Business Review Press and currently cohosts the Robopsych Podcast, a biweekly discussion around design and the psychological impact of human-robot interaction.